-We are accepting submissions - for shorts or feature length films, documentary or narrative material, single or episodic pieces - that address urban issues.
-In the past, shorts and documentaries constitute approximately 75% of our programming but we have screened episodic and full-length narratives as well.
-We are open to any format as long as it fits into our overall program themes.
+The SFUFF 2019 season is seeking submissions for captivating, thoughtful films that address urban issues.
+Shorts and documentaries constitute approximately 75% of our programming, but we are open to any format as long as it fits into our overall program themes.

-There is no entry fee.
-We aim to amplify often unheard voices, and encourage directors with diverse identities, backgrounds and experiences to submit.
+We aim to amplify voices that are often unheard and encourage directors with diverse identities, backgrounds, and experiences to submit.

 - Entrant confirms they have required legal authority to submit and to use all the music, images, and content of the entry.